Telkota/fccfilemetaole/README.md

 # fccfilemetaole
-public repo for the challenge File metadata microservice at freeCodeCamp
+Public repo for the challenge "File metadata microservice" at freeCodeCamp